Kaithal: Demographics

-Landmarks
+Tourism

 Kaithal Fort

 There exists the remains of the fort of the Bhais, and several Muslim tombs of the 13th century and later.
 The Kaithal fort has many gates made by British rulers and used to control the entry of trade goods and other items.

 The fort was restored and renovated in 2016 (as seen in pictures).
 It now forms one of the most visible and important landmarks of Kaithal.

+Bhai ki Haveli

+Bhai ki Haveli, is a haveli (mansion) was built by last ruler of Kaithal State, Udya Singh.

+Stepwell

+Bhai ki Baoli, a 3 story stepwell covered with dome and accessible by stairs from north and south, was constructed in lakhori bricks by the bhai rulers of Kaithal State.
+It lies 400 meters north of Bhai ki Haveli.

-Tomb of Razia Sultana
+Tomb of Razia Sultan

-The tomb of Razia Sultana, who gained the throne of Delhi Sultanate under the Mamluk Sultanate, is situated 10 km north-west of the Kaithal city in Siwan on the Kaithal-Cheeka-Patiala road.
+The tomb of Razia Sultan, who gained the throne of Delhi Sultanate under the Mamluk Sultanate, is situated 10 km north-west of the Kaithal city in Siwan on the Kaithal-Cheeka-Patiala road.
 It is near the jail constructed nearby by the present administration.
 She and her husband Malik Altunia, who was the governor of Bhatinda (Punjab), were decapitated by the local Jat people of the area.
 It is speculated that she might have been disinterred from Kaithal and then reburied at her tomb in Delhi.

-Raziya al-Din (1205 in Budaun – 13 October 1240), throne name Jalâlat ud-Dîn Raziyâ, usually referred to in history as Razia Sultana, was the Sultan of Delhi in India from 1236 to May 1240.
+Raziya al-Din (1205 in Budaun – 13 October 1240), throne name Jalâlat ud-Dîn Raziyâ, usually referred to in history as Razia Sultan, was the Sultan of Delhi in India from 1236 to May 1240.
 Like some other Muslim princesses of the time, she was trained to lead armies and administer kingdoms if necessary.
 Razia Sultan was the only woman ruler of both the Sultanate and the Mughal period, although other women ruled from behind the scenes.
 Razia refused to be addressed as Sultana because it meant "wife or consort of a Sultan".
 She would answer only to the title "Sultan."